mattermost/docs/source/manage/cloud-ip-filtering.rst

    :start-after: :nosearch:

-IP Filtering is a powerful security feature that allows system administrators to control access to their workspace by defining approved IP ranges.
+IP filtering is a powerful security feature that allows system admins to control access to their workspace by defining approved IP ranges.
 Only users within these specified IP ranges can access the workspace, ensuring enhanced security for your workspace.
-IP Filtering requires a subscription to Mattermost Cloud Enterprise.
+IP filtering requires a subscription to Mattermost Cloud Enterprise.

 Configure IP filtering
 ------------------------